frgomes/doom-config/EMACS_SECOND_BRAIN_GUIDE.md

 2. **Daily habits**: Process inbox every day, even if just for 5 minutes
 3. **Weekly review**: Never skip the weekly GTD review
 4. **Keep it simple**: Don't over-organize; let the system grow with your needs
+5. **Link everything**: Use org-roam to connect your knowledge
-5. **Regular maintenance**: Clean up old items, update contacts, sync regularly
+6. **Regular maintenance**: Clean up old items, update contacts, sync regularly

 Remember: The goal is to have a trusted system that captures everything so your brain can focus on creative work, not on remembering!
+And with org-roam, you're building a true second brain that grows and adapts with you.